acwu1/aonicc-website/content/authors/admin/_index.md

   url: https://science.gsfc.nasa.gov/earth/

 # Short bio (displayed in user profile at end of posts)
-bio: Earth science technical manager at NASA.
+bio: Earth sciences technical manager at NASA.

 # Interests to show in About widget
 interests:
+- Airborne science
 - Microwave and laser remote sensing
 - Software-defined radio
 - Satellite navigation
-- Open science

 # Education to show in About widget
 education: